Almost complex manifolds with small Nijenhuis tensor: Introduction

 The purpose of the following short note is to give several explicit examples of compact manifolds with a $1$-parameter family of almost complex structures having arbitrarily small Nijenhuis tensor in the $C^0$, or supremum, norm.
-The $4$ dimensional examples possess no complex structure, whereas the dimension $6$ examples do not possess left invariant complex structures, and whether they possess complex structures appears to be unknown.
+The $4$-dimensional examples possess no complex structure, whereas the $6$-dimensional example does not possess a left invariant complex structure, and whether it possesses a complex structure appears to be unknown.

-The idea that such examples might exist was inspired by efforts of the second author to place the work of Demailly and Gaussier \cite{DG} in the context of Gromov's h-principle, whereby an integrable complex structure was interpreted as a holonomic solution of a closed differential relation.
-The lack of obstructions to formal solutions, as proved by Clemente \cite{C}, led the second author to attempt various h-principle techniques, to try to deform a ``formal integrable complex structure'' into a genuine one.
+The idea that such examples might exist was inspired by efforts of the second author to place the work of Demailly and Gaussier \cite{DG} in the context of Gromov's h-principle, whereby an integrable complex structure was interpreted as a holonomic solution of a locally closed differential relation.
+The lack of homotopy obstructions to formal solutions of this differential relation led the second author to attempt various h-principle techniques, to try to deform a ``formal integrable complex structure'' into a genuine one.
 This naturally led to the question of whether every almost complex manifold has almost complex structures that are arbitrarily close to an integrable one.

 We remark that the examples below appear not to be isolated, as some exist in larger parameter families than we've presented here.
 The technique used to construct these examples involves considerable trial-and-error, aided by computer algebra software, and in some cases guided by the gradient descent method and the assumption of rational functions.
 It remains an interesting practical problem to find a general technique.